-Chase Sapphire Preferred vs. Amex Blue Cash Preferred: Which is Best?
+Chase Sapphire Preferred® Card vs. Amex Blue Cash Preferred: Which is Best?

 Deals Points is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
 Opinions and recommendations are ours alone.
 Terms apply to the offers.
 See our Advertising Disclosure for more information.

-The Chase Sapphire Preferred® Card and Blue Cash Preferred® Card from American Express are two heavy hitters in the rewards credit card game!
-Both cards have a solid rewards program that allows cardholders to earn rewards across a variety of spending categories.
+The Chase Sapphire Preferred® Card and Blue Cash Preferred® Card from American Express are two popular rewards cards.

 Best Starter Travel Card